Spratiher9/Sparkora/README.md

 The library contains convenient functions for data cleaning, feature selection & extraction, visualization (databricks native), partitioning data for model validation, and versioning transformations of data.

-The library uses pyspark, IPython, os and copy.
+The library uses the following modules:
+* pyspark
+* ipython
+* os
+* copy

 It is intended to be a helpful addition to common Pyspark data analysis tools.